what did i know about waters rushing back

 ARC Fellows Program

-Modeled on the pre-existing ARC Fellows Program, the core of the grant funds uniquely horizontal working groups that bring together UC Berkeley faculty, graduate students, undergraduate students, and local Bay Area community poets into non-hierarchical cohorts.
+Modeled on the pre-existing ARC Fellows Program, the core of the grant funds uniquely horizontal working groups that bring together faculty, graduate students, undergraduate students, and community poets into non-hierarchical cohorts.
 Each group convenes every two weeks during the academic semester to share creative work, research, discussion, and critique, organized around a wide-ranging theme.
 The fellows receive a stipend to support their own creative practice, interact with visiting writers, and will have their work included in a chapbook.

 Spring 2022 Craft Talk: Visiting Writers Matthew Olzmann and Tarfia Faizullah, ARC Poetry fellows D’mani Thomas, Anastasia Le, and Maurya Kerr, Visiting Writer Vievee Francis (and surprise guest A Van Jordan)

 UC Berkeley occupies the unceded territory of the Ohlone peoples, and as a land grant university it benefits materially from the historical and ongoing dispossession of Indigenous land.
-In 2022/23, ARC will create dialogues with two other public land-grant universities that also have significant, complex histories with Native territorial dispossession as well as with Indigenous education and outreach.
-The first is University of Hawai’i at Mānoa in spring 2023, and the second is Arizona State University, in fall 2023.
+In 2023, ARC will create dialogues with two other public land-grant universities that also have significant, complex histories with Native territorial dispossession as well as with Indigenous education and outreach.
+The first is University of Hawaiʻi at Mānoa in spring 2023, and the second is Arizona State University, in fall 2023.
 ARC Poetry Fellows from UC Berkeley & the Bay Area will be in conversation with both fellowship cohorts from UH and ASU.
 In addition, you will collaborate with fellows from the Nez Perce writing group luk’upsíimey, which uses poetry to assist in crucial reclamation and linguistic revitalization.
-The Nez Perce were exiled and forced to disperse from their homelands in Wallawa, Oregon; language and poetry is the mechanism of their return.
+The Nez Perce were exiled and forced to disperse from their homelands in Wallawa, Oregon; language and poetry is one mechanism of their return.

 This expansion of our current model will create connections around Indigenous issues across four+ different western states and will explore poetry and the politics of language in a wider framework.
 The interest is in creating a trans-Indigenous conversation, with juxtapositions that decenter European thought and begin to translate an oceanic-to-desert-to-river-to-forest poetic imaginary.